maelvls/homebrew-amc/README.md

 ## News

+### Dec 4, 2021: M1 support, 1083 installations in 2021!

+The formula finally supports M1 macs!
+Note that prebuilt bottles (= faster install time) are not available since it would require renting an M1 mac.
+I have enable GitHub sponsoring for that reason.

+Also I looked at the number of installations and it is surprisingly high!
+The formula `maelvls/amc/auto-multiple-choice` is #2852 in terms of number of installations	over the last year for a total of	1083 installations!!

 ### June 15, 2021: fixed a regression with GTK, still no support for M1 chip

 I introduced a regression in